openSUSE/libeconf/bindings/csharp/docs/methods.md

 ```
 > Implements `econf_set_conf_dirs`

-Sets a list of directory structures (with order) which describes
+Set a list of directory structures (with order) which describes
 the directories in which the files have to be parsed.

 Param               | Description